ci1xgk/Fellowship_Webpage/Merewether2.md

 ### Preparing the input data

-In this section the preparation and process of the input data is explained for the Merewether test case, as an example.
-The same process could be used for other test cases.
+In this section, the preparation and processing of the input data are explained as an example for the Merewether test case.
+The same method could be used for other test cases.

 1. [Viewing the DEM data on QGIS](Merewether2-1.md)